danielhrisca/asammdf/doc/gui.rst

 Shortcut     Action                 Description
 ============ ====================== ================================================================================================================
 C            Cursor                 Displays a movable cursor that will trigger the display of the current value for all plot channels
-F            Fit                    Y-axis fit all active channels on the screen, keeping the current X-axis range G            Grid                   Toggle grid lines H            Home                   XY-axis fit all active channels I            Zoom-in                X-axis zoom-in [1]_
+F            Fit all                Y-axis fit all active channels on the screen, keeping the current X-axis range Shift+F      Fit selected           Y-axis fit all active selected channels on the screen; unselected channels are not fitted G            Grid                   Toggle grid lines H            Home                   XY-axis fit all active channels I            Zoom-in                X-axis zoom-in [1]_